-It may sound like a big and disruptive projects, but we feel this is a bit of misconception, in fact we’ve added a whole page to our site illustrating just how easy they can be, check it out here.
+Although it may sound like a big and disruptive project, we feel this is a bit of misconception.
+Check out here just how easy they can be.

 9. Solar panel installation

-There are two types of solar panel — photovoltaic, which is the type more common in the UK that converts sunlight into electricity.
-There’s also solar thermal, which captures the sun’s rays in order to heat water or air in the home, reducing the amount of electricity or gas you’d use indirectly.
+There are two types of solar panel.
+Photovoltaic, which is the type more common in the UK, that converts sunlight into electricity.
+Then there’s also solar thermal, which captures the sun’s rays in order to heat water or air in the home, reducing the amount of electricity or gas you’d use indirectly.

-There are two things you must first assess before installing solar, first is your roof in tip top condition? you don’t want to have to remove the panels in a couple of years, once they’re installed because you need to have your roof repaired, so it’s best to get this done first if that is the case.
-The other thing is to decide whether your roof is out of the shade long enough each day in order to produce enough energy to ensure your savings will be greater than the initial installation cost.
+There are two things you must first assess before installing solar.
+Firstly, is your roof in tip top condition?
+You don’t want to have to remove the panels in a couple of years, after having installed them, because your roof needs to be repaired!
+It is best to get this done first if that is the case.
+The other thing is to evaluate whether your roof is out of the shade long enough each day in order to produce enough energy to ensure your savings will be greater than the initial installation cost.

 8. Adding an extra bedroom

-The benefits of adding an extra bedroom to the home are obvious, whether you’ve got a growing family and don’t want to uproot and move to a larger property, or you’d like a guest bedroom to entertain friends and family with, it’s a great asset.
+The benefits of adding an extra bedroom to the home are obvious, whether you’ve got a growing family and don’t want to uproot and move to a larger property, or you’d like a guest bedroom to host friends and family with.

 7. Knocking through rooms

-Open plan living areas areas are a perennial favourite among architects or interior designers alike, creating a feeling of ‘flow’ throughout the home, open plan areas feel both brighter and airier.
-And allow your household to socialise easier — you can easily chat to the person cooking in the kitchen while your unwinding on the sofa in lounge area. check our guide to open plan living here.
+Open plan living areas are a perennial favourite among architects or interior designers alike.
+By creating a feeling of ‘flow’ throughout the home, open plan areas feel both brighter and airier.
+They also allow your household to socialise easier — you can easily chat to the person cooking in the kitchen while you are unwinding on the sofa in lounge area. check our guide to open plan living here.

 6. Adding an extension

-Under the current remit of Permitted Development many extensions added to homes today, providing they fit certain criteria can be carried out without the need to apply for Planning Permission.
+Under the current remit of Permitted Development, many extensions added to homes, providing they fit certain criteria, can be carried out without the need to apply for Planning Permission.